 - $20 donation to “Mowvember” which is a cause where men in Ontario grow moustaches during the month of November to gain donations to raise funds for prostate cancer.

-These organizations all have specific meaning for us and we felt they could use some financial assistance.
+These organizations all have specific meaning for us and we felt that by giving to charity they could would receive financial assistance.

 How does giving to charity work with tax deductions?